 Even in the most calm and boring life phases, parenting teens is so different than parenting little ones.

-With babies, it’s not much more than cuddles, changing diapers, cleaning and feeding.
+With babies, it’s not much more than cuddles, changing diapers, cleaning (affiliate link) and feeding.

 As babies grow into toddlers and then become preschoolers, parenting becomes more of a logistics and task game.
 Time is then spent more on things like meal prep and clean up, teaching manners, letters and numbers, potty training.
 Learning to walk and then later ride a bike.